Apply now

 ChildLine is a counselling (advice) service especially for young people and children.
 If you have a serious problem and you don’t want to talk to a member of staff or someone you know, you can call them for help and advice.

-BEET EMERGENCY NUMBER: 07729 164998
+Beet EMERGENCY NUMBER: 07729 164998

 Please store this number in your phone.
 If you are NOT at the school and you have a big problem which can’t wait until the morning or after the weekend, please call this number.
 Please call 999 if you don’t feel safe or you have had a serious accident or feel very very sick.